mackenziekbrooks/humanities-data/docs/how-the-web-works.md

 There's lots to love about CSS.
 In a relatively simple document, you can control the style of hundreds of HTML documents and ensure consistency.
 But you can also pinpoint one specific margin or border and change its color or add some padding.

 One final note: to ensure that your CSS actually appears on your page, you need to add a piece of code to your HTML document that references the CSS document.
-We'll do this in Activity X.
+We'll do this in [Activity 1.3](#activity-13-css).

 ## Your domain